E10 - Line results: How to analyse the lines solution

 1. How do the scores and statistics look?

-The Success rateStudents missing units and the Students not perfect fields are perhaps the most useful figures.
-If these numbers are particularly concerning, further exploration is needed to discover why.
+The Success rateStudents missing units and the Students not perfect figures are generally the most useful.
+If these numbers are particularly concerning, further investigation is needed to discover why.

-2. Are there any obvious issues with the way the classes have been placed on the lines?
+2. Are there any obvious issues how classes are placed on the lines?

-This image shows a scenario with an issue on the English and Maths lines.
-The English line has an extra class on it (11BIO), as does the Maths line (11SYS).
+Example 1.
+This image highlights an issue on the English and Maths lines.
+The English line has an extra class (11BIO), as does the Maths line (11SYS).
+This indicates a missing Block entry in the Courses screen.
+Refer to: E10: Ways to block classes

-The Year 8 classes below are to be on two lines, but a quick look at the lines results show that they are actually spread across four lines.
-The parameters must be edited and lines re-generated to get the desired result.
+Example 2.
+The school needs only two elective lines for Year 8, but the lines results show they are spread across four lines.
+This indicates that the parameter #Elective Lines must be adjusted and lines regenerated to get the desired result.

 3. Which students are 'missing units' or 'not perfect'?